dustinpfister/blog_posts/_posts/threejs-buffer-geometry.md

 ## 1 - The buffer geometry constructor in threejs and what to know first

-This is a post on the buffer geometry constructor in three.js which was one of two options to create a custom geometry in three.js before r125, but after r125 is now they only way to do so when it comes to the core library by itself anyway.
+This is a post on the buffer geometry constructor in three.js which was one of two options to create a custom geometry in three.js before r125, but after r125 is now they only way to do so when it comes to the core library by itself at least.
 This is then not a [getting started type post with three.js](/2018/04/04/threejs-getting-started/) or any additional skills that are required before hand.
+However in this section I will be going over some things that you might want to read up more on before continuing to read the rest of this post.

+### 1.1 - Version Numbers matter with threejs.

+When I first wrote this post I was using r127 of threejs, and the code here may very well break on older or newer version of threejs.
+I do try to do my best to keep my threejs content up to date, but at times it might be a while between edits.

 ## 2 - A Basic starting point for the Buffer Geometry Constructor in threejs